atakankaracali/web-adress-frontend/README.md

 # To start the development server, run:

-npm start  # or yarn start
+npm run start  # or yarn run start

 This will launch the application on http://localhost:3000/.